nogibjj/SQL_DY/README.md

 Piror to MIDS program at Duke, I have been climbing referee rank ladder in China from 2019 to 2022 (2018 in the U.S., yes, I am a USSF referee as well).

+### Objective of this project

+This project is focuing on creating SQLite3 database via codespaces by using the data I have collected by my own through out the years.
+Then try to gain insights from .db database using SQL queries.

 The highest profile game I have officied is the 2022 pre-season clash between two Chinese Super League (TOP 1 professional soccer league in China), Chengdu Rongcheng FC vs Henan Songshan Longmen FC on April 29, 2022